|Fall 2021 Delivery|

-This annual award is presented to a graduate of the Research Analyst Postgraduate Program who has demonstrated a strong commitment to social issues as well as exceptional skills in social research while maintaining an 80% average of higher.
+This annual award is presented to a graduate of the Research Analyst Graduate Certificate Program who has demonstrated a strong commitment to social issues as well as exceptional skills in social research while maintaining an 80% average of higher.

 Academic Excellence Award in Research

-This annual award is presented to the graduate of the Research Analyst Postgraduate Program who has achieved the highest overall average.
+This annual award is presented to the graduate of the Research Analyst Graduate Certificate Program who has achieved the highest overall average.

 Research Analyst Award of Merit

 This annual research award is designed to recognize an exemplary research project produced by an individual or group in partial fulfillment of the requirements of RAP 511: Research Seminar.
 The research project authors will have demonstrated a mastery of research design, qualitative and/or quantitative data acquisition and analysis, as well as presentation skills.